 That mechanism — competence treated as counter-evidence — is the subject of the next piece in this series.

 This piece is adapted from The Compassion Gap, a research paper examining the neurobiological, philosophical, and practical case for equal accommodation of invisible disabilities.
-The full paper, with 60+ sources, is available as a free download.
+The full paper, with 60+ sources, is available as a free download from the White Paper page.

 The Broken by Design series examines the gap between UK disability policy and practice across education, employment, and financial services.
+Start with: The Physical Evidence.
 Previously published: Measured by Neglect.
 Next: The Competence Trap.

 References